Illogicalll/sctui/DEV_DIARY.md

 - Search
 - Feed

-Content for the time being with the simplicity I had ended up with, I decided to explore some of the [example apps](https://ratatui.rs/examples/apps/) on display on the ratatui site.
-In particular, the first _'Demo'_ app was particularly good at demonstrating the different possibilities, instantly crowding my brain with possibilities for my own app.
+Content for the time being with the simplicity I had ended up with, I decided to move on to the next stage.

 </details>

 <details>

-<summary>**Chapter 3: UI Design**</summary>
+<summary><b>Chapter 3: UI Design</b></summary>

+## Getting Something on the Screen

-I did come across [a great tool](https://asciiflow.com/#/) for ascii drawings, but I figured instead of spending hours on mockups and then scratching my head trying to implement them in a framework and language I have barely ever used before, I would just get stuck in and see what happens.
+For all the time I had spent, the program still did nothing at this point other than authenticate (which I was still patting myself on the back for).
+To actually get something tangible my initial thought was to do some mockups.
+I did come across [a great tool](https://asciiflow.com/#/) for ascii drawings, but I figured instead of spending hours on drawings and then scratching my head trying to implement them in a framework and language I have barely ever used before, I would just get stuck in and see what happens.

+For some quick inspiration, I explored some of the [example apps](https://ratatui.rs/examples/apps/) on display on the ratatui site.
+In particular, the first _'Demo'_ app was particularly good at demonstrating the different possibilities, instantly crowding my brain with possibilities for my own TUI.
 While this might not be the most 'proper' approach to things, this is a personal project so who cares lol.